-- Two typhoid vaccines are globally available, but because they do not give lasting immunity and do not work well in children less than two years old, they are not widely used in routine immunization programs. - >> There are currently two globally available vaccines against typhoid-an oral live attenuated vaccine, Ty21a; and an injectable Vi capsular polysaccharide (ViCPS) vaccine.
+- Two typhoid vaccines have been recommended by WHO since 2008, but because they do not give lasting immunity and do not work well in children less than two years old, they are not widely used in routine immunization programs. - >> The older WHO-recommended typhoid vaccines are an oral live attenuated vaccine, Ty21a, and an injectable Vi capsular polysaccharide (ViCPS) vaccine.
 Ty21a is approved for use in children six years of age and older and requires three to four doses.
 The ViCPS vaccine is licensed for children two years of age and older with a booster dose required every two to three years.
-Studies show these two vaccines to be safe and to protect 50 to 80 percent of recipients. - " Neither of the current vaccines is routinely used in endemic areas, and uptake is low.
+Studies show these two vaccines to be safe and to protect 50 to 80 percent of recipients. - " Neither of these vaccines is routinely used in endemic areas, and uptake is low.
 The Ty21a vaccine requires numerous doses, and the ViCPS vaccine has short-lived protection.
-Additionally, neither vaccine is approved for use in children less than two years of age, which limits potential health benefits and prevents inclusion in routine childhood vaccination programs. - New typhoid conjugate vaccines (TCVs) overcome many shortfalls of the two currently available vaccines. - >> Compared to the currently available vaccines, TCVs have longer-lasting protection, require fewer doses, and are suitable for children less than two years of age, allowing delivery through routine childhood immunization programs. - Two TCVs are already licensed and used in India and Nepal.
+Additionally, neither vaccine is approved for use in children less than two years of age, which limits potential health benefits and prevents inclusion in routine childhood vaccination programs. - New typhoid conjugate vaccines (TCVs), which were newly recommended by WHO in 2018, overcome many shortfalls of the two currently available vaccines. - >> Compared to the currently available vaccines, TCVs have longer-lasting protection, require fewer doses, and are suitable for children less than two years of age, allowing delivery through routine childhood immunization programs. - Two TCVs are already licensed and used in India and Nepal.
 Several other TCVs are in development. - Expanding coverage of typhoid vaccines through routine immunization can reduce the need for antibiotics, slow further emergence of drug-resistant typhoid strains, and save lives.